burugaria7/myblog/content/post/goisforlovers.md

-+++
-title = "(Hu)go Template Primer"
+---
+nomenu: main
+title: (Hu)go Template Primer
+date: 2014-04-02
+image: img/writing.jpg
+tags:
+  - go
+  - golang
+  - templates
+  - themes
+  - development
+categories:
+  - Development
+  - golang
+draft: true
-description = "This is a description.
+description: This is a description.
 Hugo uses the **excellent** go html/template library for its template engine.
-It is an extremely lightweight engine that provides a very small amount of logic." tags = [
+It is an extremely lightweight engine that provides a very small amount of logic.
-    "go",
-    "golang",
-    "templates",
-    "themes",
-    "development",
-]
-date = "2014-04-02"
-categories = [
-    "Development",
-    "golang",
-]
-nomenu = "main"
-image= "img/writing.jpg"
-+++
+---

 Hugo uses the excellent [go][] [html/template][gohtmltemplate] library for its template engine.
 It is an extremely lightweight engine that provides a very